-- ➤ Measure A Administered by RCTC, Measure A is a 1⁄2 cent sales tax for transportation approved by the voters in 2009 for a 30-year period. - ➤ Mobile Source Air Pollution Reduction Review Committee (MSRC) MSRC has provided discretionary funding first mile/last mile bicycle and pedestrian improvements and for transportation demand management projects such as rideshare and special events to mitigate the impacts caused by mobile source emissions. - > Other local sources may include passenger fares, leases, or local agency or private partnerships.
+- ➤ Measure A Administered by RCTC, Measure A is a half-cent sales tax for transportation approved by the voters in 2009 for a 30-year period. - Mobile Source Air Pollution Reduction Review Committee (MSRC) MSRC has provided discretionary funding first mile/last mile bicycle and pedestrian improvements and for transportation demand management projects such as rideshare and special events to mitigate the impacts caused by mobile source emissions. - > Other local sources may include passenger fares, leases, or local agency or private partnerships.

-4.1 Operating and Capital Budget - FY 2022/23
+4.1 Operating and Capital Budget - FY 2023/24

-Table 4.0 at the end of this chapter provides a summary of the total operating and capital funding requests by revenue source and project for FY 2022/23.
+Table 4.0 at the end of this chapter provides a summary of the total operating and capital funding requests by revenue source and project for FY 2023/24.

-Total operating expenses for FY 2022/23 is estimated at \$46.1 million, combined for the vanpool and rail programs, which represents an increase of 21% from FY 2021/22 primarily due to increasing Metrolink operating costs.
+Total operating expenses for FY 2023/24 is estimated at \$55.0 million, combined for the vanpool and rail programs, which represents an increase of about 19% from FY 2022/23 primarily due to increasing Metrolink costs, station security, and the Metrolink working capital loan request.

-Total capital programming for FY 2022/23 is \$10.8 million which is for a combination of Metrolink capital obligation.
+Total capital programming for FY 2023/24 is \$17.5 million is primarily for RCTC's Metrolink capital obligation which accounts for \$15.7 million, with other capital needs for station rehabilitation and continued CV Rail planning.
 Project descriptions and justifications for each capital project are found in Table 4.0A at the end of this chapter.

-The FY 2022/23 operating and capital plans are fully funded.
-State and local revenues typically comprise the largest revenue sources; however, due to the adverse economic impacts that COVID-19 has had on state and local revenues, primarily LTF and Measure A, the Commission prioritized federal Coronavirus Aid, Relief, and Economic Security (CARES) Act funds to preserve local funding and supplement loss revenues.
+The FY 2023/24 operating and capital plans are fully funded.
+State and local revenues typically comprise the largest revenue sources and federal funds are maximized as much as possible.
 Should revenue projections change significantly throughout the year, service and capital plans will be modified, as needed.